bgardner/powder/readme.txt

 == Description ==

-Powder reclaims its minimalist roots by embracing simplicity and the purity of form and function.
-Its signature approach transcends conventional WordPress design standards, offering a canvas where creativity flourishes.
-Experience the full potential of Powder, which features an extensive library of patterns and versatile templates.
+Powder returns to its minimalist roots, embracing simplicity through clarity and balance.
+Thoughtfully optimized for the block editor, it offers a flexible canvas where ideas take shape.
+With an extensive library of patterns, versatile templates, and Tailwind-inspired color palettes, Powder empowers designers and developers to build beautiful, custom sites—fast.

 == Copyright ==

-Powder theme for WordPress, (C) 2006-2025 Brian Gardner.
+Powder WordPress theme, (C) 2006-2025 Brian Gardner.
 Powder is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify